Kamal (Deploy to any VPS)#

 Deploy#

 Finally, we can use Kamal to do the rest of the setup.
-Run the following on your local machine.
+Run the following on your local machine, from the project root directory.

 kamal setup